shariltumin/esp32-cam-micropython-2022/README.md

 The build process and structure have changed since version 1.11-XXX.

 This firmware is made especially for the ESP32-Camera board and was cleanly compiled with Espressif IDF version 4.4.
 It supports the OV2640 camera and PSRAM.
+To reduce size, webrepl, BLE, help modules were not included in the firmware.

 I wish to reach a wider audience.
 So, I will try to make this as simple as possible.
 To join the fun, these are what you need to do: